 Neither of the two classes of puttable share can be classified as equity, as they do not have identical features due to the difference in voting rights.
-It is not possible for Entity W to achieve equity classification of the A shares by designating them as being more subordinate than the B shares, as this does not reflect the fact that the two classes of share are equally entitled to share in the residual assets of the Entity on liquidation.
+It is not possible for Entity W to achieve equity classification of the A shares by designating them as being more subordinate than the B shares, as this does not reflect the fact that the two classes of share are equally entitled to share in Entity W's residual assets on liquidation.